informalsystems/vdd/fastsync/fastsync.md

 blockchain (and learned by the peers) while *Fastsync* is running.
 It links the target height to the initial state.
 If *Fastsync* has to catch-up many blocks, it would be better to  link the target height to a time close to the termination.
-This is capture by the following specification:
+This is captured by the following specification: